 I was listening to excellent opening presentation Enno Rey had at Troopers 2014 IPv6 security summit (he claimed he was ranting, but it sounded more like some of my polite blog posts) and when I’ve seen this slide I could literally hear a blog post clicking together in my head.

 In short: IPv6 has many shortcomings, but this might not be one of them.

-We can either accept that fact (and work on hardening the end-systems), split our oversized layer-2 domains into smaller ones (where all hosts in a smaller domain become totally equivalent from security perspective), or implement a properly hardened network that:
+We can either accept that fact (and work on hardening the end-systems), split our oversized layer-2 domains into smaller ones (where all hosts in a smaller domain become totally equivalent from the security perspective), or implement a properly hardened network that:

 - Authenticates users before allowing them to connect to the network;

 - Assigns addresses to users in an auditable fashion;

 - Enforces source address checks on every packet sent by the user.